Invoca/developer-docs/source/api_documentation/call_ingestion_api/index.rst

     `Public URL` In this approach, the call recording would be able to be downloaded without requirement of access credentials or API keys.

-If the Invoca Audio Processing system is unable to succesfully download and process the call recording a message will be sent via email notifying you of the issue.
+If the Invoca Audio Processing system is unable to succesfully download and process the call recording then a message will be sent via email notifying your Invoca Customer Success Manager (CSM) who will then reach out to help resolve any issues.
 Please see the **Call Processing Error Notifications** section for more details.

 Call Processing Error Notifications
 -----------------------------------